T.J. Oshie scores twice, Capitals come back to beat Devils - WTMJ

 That’s because the outdoor game between Boston and Philadelphia needed to be moved back to prevent the same direct sunlight problems that severely delayed Vegas and Colorado on Saturday.
 The Capitals and Devils each played at home Saturday afternoon, so this adjustment was possible.

-“This is a different year,” Ruff said.
+“This is a different year,” Devils coach Lindy Ruff said.
 “I think you’ve got to be ready for anything.”

 COLD GOALIES